-Fair Housing Issue Contributing Factors and Priority Meaningful Action Limited availability of affordable units in a range of sizes grants to address substandard living conditions and reduce displacement.
-Program C-1.1: The City will monitor its affordable housing inventory, and work with property owners and non-profit partners.
-The City will identify options to ensure continuing affordability of units.
-Program D-2.1: The City will work with the County CDC to develop a landlord education program.
-Program D-4.1: The City will require replacement housing units on inventory sites that meet the conditions outlined in Government Code 65915(c)(3) Program A-3.3: The City will increase opportunities for missing middle housing to support a range of housing types and sizes.
-Program A-3.4: The City will establish a Workforce Housing Overlay Zone to support a range of housing types (Medium Priority) and sizes.
-Program A-3.6: The City will encourage the development of ADUs and JADUs to support a range of housing types and sizes Limited Fair Housing enforcement & outreach Lack of language access (Medium Priority) Program D-1.1: The City will provide fair housing information in multiple languages.
-Lack of resources for fair housing agencies and organizations (Medium Priority) Program D-1.1: The City will develop a webpage to provide fair housing information and resources to its residents.
+Fair Housing Issue Contributing Factors and Priority Meaningful Action Limited availability of affordable units in a range of sizes (Medium Priority) Program A-3.3: The City will increase opportunities for missing middle housing to support a range of housing types and sizes.
+Program A-3.4: The City will establish a Workforce Housing Overlay Zone to support a range of housing types and sizes.
+Program A-3.5: The City will encourage the development of ADUs and JADUs to support a range of housing types and sizes Limited Fair Housing enforcement & outreach Lack of language access (Medium Priority) Program D-1.1: Lack of resources for fair housing agencies and organizations (Medium Priority) Program D-1.1: The City will develop a webpage to provide fair housing information and resources to its residents.
 The City will hold annual fair housing workshops to educate and inform the community about fair housing rights and available resources.
 The City will coordinate with the Sonoma County Housing Authority and local faith-based and community-based organizations to implement fair housing programs.
 The City will conduct bi-annual meetings with service providers and advocates to identify needs and seek solutions.
 Program C-1.1: In the case of expiring affordability covenants, the City will work with tenants to provide education regarding tenant rights and conversation procedures.